Monster Island (2017 film)

 Monster Island (released as Isla Calaca in Mexico) is a 2017 English-language Mexican animated horror comedy film directed by Leopoldo Aguilar.
 The film was produced by Ánima Estudios and animated by India's Discreet Arts Production.

 The film was first released in the United Kingdom on 21 July 2017, and later in Mexico on 14 September 2017.
 The film was released in the United States on 1 September 2017 on home media and VOD platforms.

 Plot

-Young Lucas finds out he's not really a human after he surprisingly transforms into a monster in front of the most popular kids at school.
-His search for Monster Island and his real roots takes him on a fabulously scary journey that puts him face to face with more tentacles, fangs and far-out situations than he can shake one of his new wings at.
+Young Lucas finds out he's not human after he transforms into a monster in front of the most popular kids at school.
+His search for Monster Island and his real roots takes him on a journey that puts him face to face with more tentacles, fangs and far-out situations than he can shake one of his new wings at.